How it works

 Limited grounds for refusal

-A country can refuse to surrender the requested person only if one of the grounds for mandatory or optional refusal applies:
+The executing judicial authority can refuse to surrender the requested person only if one of the grounds for mandatory or optional non-execution applies:

 - the person has already been judged for the same offence (ne bis in idem)